EvanYunkai070219/Bevy_multiagent/README.md

   recomputed from disk rather than held in memory.
 - **One budget** covers the leader and every worker.

+This is deliberately **workload identity**, not a claim of full end-user identity.
+The remote-demo bearer token protects the API surface, but it does not model User A and User B. Inside a run, the control plane registers the whole team, derives each sender from its token rather than request content, permits only the leader to dispatch workers, and removes the tokens' authority when the team closes.
+The narrow scope is useful: a worker can be attributed and contained without receiving the human's provider credential or becoming a long-lived principal.

 ### Capability — across runs

 An agent that solved something once can write it up as a skill, have it